Crazy Desert Trail Race - San Angelo, TX

 San Angelo, United States • 7 Mar 2026

-The Crazy Desert Trail Race takes place on March 7, 2026, in San Angelo, Texas, at San Angelo State Park (Shady Trail, San Angelo, TX 76901).
-The event is organized by the San Angelo Road Lizards, a volunteer-run 501(c)(3) organization.
-The race offers a 24-hour time limit for participants and multiple distance options:
+The Crazy Desert Trail Race takes place on March 7, 2026, in San Angelo, Texas at San Angelo State Park (Shady Trail, San Angelo, TX 76901).
+The event offers multiple trail distances with a 24-hour time limit for participants.
+The course includes desert trails, fields of cactus, rocky hills, and creek-side sections, and passes areas noted for Permian-era tracks and a TPWD Longhorn herd.

 • 100K